zkoss/zkdoc/zk_component_ref/Tree.md

 ### Auto Fitting Columns

-When you want to resize a column of a Tree or Listbox, all you now need to do is double click the column when the mouse is over where the columns meet and the column will automatically resize to fit its contents.
+{% include versionSince\| 5.0.0 %} When you want to resize a column of a Tree or Listbox, all you now need to do is double click the column when the mouse is over where the columns meet and the column will automatically resize to fit its contents.
 To enable this functionality Tree's treecols need the attribute sizable="true".
 In other words, all sizable column provides the auto-fitting functionality.

 ## Scrollable Tree